imagej/imagej.github.io/pages/Image_Intensity_Processing.md

 reference](http://homepages.inf.ed.ac.uk/rbf/HIPR2/filtops.htm) for an
 explanation of digital filters and how they work.

-Filters can be found using the menu command .
+Filters can be found using the menu command {% include bc content="Process | Filters..." %}.

 *Mean filter*: the pixel is replaced with the average of itself and its neighbors within the specified radius.
-The menu item  is a 3×3 mean filter.
+The menu item {% include bc content="Process | Smooth" %} is a 3×3 mean filter.

 *Gaussian filter*: This is similar to a smoothing filter but instead replaces the pixel value with a value proportional to a normal